ArdaTrkmnoglu/personal-web/README.md

-# :wave: The Basics of GitHub [MODIFIED BY A. ARDA TÜRKMENOĞLU, 150230056]
+# :wave: The Basics of GitHub [Modified by A. Arda Türkmenoğlu at 16:30 on October 24th]

 ## 🤓 Course overview and learning outcomes